 We dreamed of getting a boat again . . . and took friends up on their invitations to cruise with them.
 We sailed in Florida and the US Virgin Islands and spent 10 days on a trawler in the Sea of Cortez.

 In 2014, the medical issues behind us, we bought our second boat – a Gemini catamaran – with the idea of spending winters in the Florida Keys and summers at our house on a small lake in Illinois.
 That idea lasted exactly one winter and then we sold the house to be full-time cruisers again.

 The Boat Galley has expanded to include our work on the boat, selling up and moving aboard (again!), living aboard, cruising and gear.
-The Boat Galley Cookbook was published in 2012, and in 2016 I began a podcast on Boat Radio.
+The Boat Galley Cookbook was published in 2012, and in 2016 I began a podcast on Boat Radio (in 2018 it became The Boat Galley Podcast).
 2017 saw another book: The Boat Galley Guide to Storing Food without Refrigeration, available as an eBook.

 I love cruising.
 But more than that, I love sharing what I’ve learned with others.
 The Boat Galley gives me the chance to do just that . . . with the bonus that I learn just as much from readers, their experiences and questions.
 If you’re on Facebook, be sure to “Like” The Boat Galley’s page and take part in the conversations there.